Contact us Email

 Northern Ireland

-The pride of Northern Ireland golf, The Royal County Golf Club tops many prestigious lists as the No.1 course in Great Britain & Ireland, if not the world.
-Founded in 1889, the current course is made up of two nine-hole loops that finish at the clubhouse and has had input from the greatest golf architects throughout time.
-These include; Old Tom Morris, James Braid, JH Taylor, Harry Vardon, Ben Sayers, Harry Colt, Donald Steel, and continued consulting and tweaks by Mackenzie & Ebert to the present day.
+The pride of Northern Ireland golf, Royal County Down Golf Course is an Ireland must-play.
+It tops many prestigious lists as the best course in Great Britain and Ireland – if not the world.
+Founded in 1889, the current course has two nine-hole loops that finish at the clubhouse, with a design that has been influenced by some of the greatest golf architects of all time.

 Course Details